You have failed as an internet marketer, and now you're left with a choice.

 When I started internet marketing, I was, by far, “not very good at it”.
 I had many failures, and I almost quit a one point.
 I was busy with a brick and mortar business (cafe) that I started and I was not seeing many sales from this ‘affiliate marketing' gig that I was trying out.

 Interest faded.
 I rarely worked on my sites.
-I almost let my Wealthy Affiliate subscription lapse.
+I almost let my website domain subscription lapse.
 I was ready to quit because opportunities with my brick and mortar business were looking more appealing.

 But then my business partner was unable to acquire the loan the was 100% sure he could get.
 We had plenty of arguments, and the business fell apart.